SWAT+ Simulation

 txtinout_reader.run_swat()

-Simulations in a Separate Directory (Recommended)
+Simulation in a Custom Directory

 To keep your original TxtInOut